 Media and freedom of expression legislation

-The right to free expression is a fundamental human right outlined in International Law.
-However, most societies would agree there are types of expression that are not acceptable and which conflict with other human rights, such as promoting hate speech.
-For this reason, Governments use laws to limit freedom of expression if it conflicts with other human rights, such as the protection of the rights or reputations of others, national security, public order, public health and morals.
+The right to free expression is a fundamental human right outlined in international law.
+However, most societies agree there are types of expression that are not acceptable and which conflict with other human rights, such as hate speech.
+For this reason, governments use laws to curb freedom of expression when it conflicts with other human rights, such as the protection of the rights or reputations of others, national security, public order, public health and morals.

-Unfortunately, governments, private institutions and individuals around the world can abuse such limitations, using legislation and the judicial system unjustly to control expression and quash opposing views.
+Unfortunately, governments, private institutions and individuals around the world can abuse such limitations, using legislation and the judicial system to unjustly control expression and quash opposing views.